-Subsequent to the reporting date, the Group has repaid loans and borrowings outstanding as at 31 December 2019 for the total amount of RUB 3 202 million.
+Subsequent to the reporting date, the Group has repaid loans and borrowings outstanding as at 31 December 2020 for the total amount of RUB 2 609 million and unsecured bonds for the total amount of RUB 1 257 million.

-Subsequent to the reporting date the Group has obtained additional tranches of loans for the total amount of RUB 89 million with interest rates of 9,5% - 10% and repayable by 2022.
+Subsequent to the reporting date, the Group has obtained additional tranches of loans for the total amount of RUB 6 019 million with nominal interest rates of 0,01% - 10,5% and repayable by 2025.